sourcegraph/about/content/blogposts/2021/how-to-not-break-a-search-engine-or-what-i-learned-about-unglamorous-engineering.md

 of the organization is blissfully unaware of.
 And the Twitterverse suggests there's more of it happening in software all around us:

-<blockquote className="twitter-tweet tw-align-center"><p lang="en" dir="ltr">A huge problem in software companies is that large new features get praise, promotions, accolades... while migrating off a legacy system, increasing performance 2,4,10X, or reducing error rates, pages, or alerts by X% is often only recognized by peers and not leadership.</p>&mdash; Dan Mayer (@danmayer) <a href="https://twitter.com/danmayer/status/1395564252308541440?ref_src=twsrc%5Etfw">May 21, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charSet="utf-8"></script>
+<blockquote className="twitter-tweet align-center"><p lang="en" dir="ltr">A huge problem in software companies is that large new features get praise, promotions, accolades... while migrating off a legacy system, increasing performance 2,4,10X, or reducing error rates, pages, or alerts by X% is often only recognized by peers and not leadership.</p>&mdash; Dan Mayer (@danmayer) <a href="https://twitter.com/danmayer/status/1395564252308541440?ref_src=twsrc%5Etfw">May 21, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charSet="utf-8"></script>

 I empathize with the engineers who don't have an audience for their unglamorous work, who want to say, "I did A Thing, there's nothing to see, but more people